Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: Numerical Result

 \section{Numerical Result}

 In this section, we present the numerical results for the kaon and pion properties and their elastic and quark sector form factors in the nuclear medium.
 The NJL parameter used in this present work is $G_\pi$, $G_\omega$, $G_\rho$, $G_a$, and $G_s$, as used in Refs.~\cite{Hutauruk:2021kej,Hutauruk:2016sug,Tanimoto:2019tsl,Bentz:2001vc}.
-In this work, the regularization parameters of the $\Lambda_{\mathrm{IR}}$ in the Schwinger proper-time regularization scheme are fixed to $\Lambda_{\mathrm{\rm{IR}}} =$ 240 MeV, which is set the same as the order of $\Lambda_{\mathrm{QCD}}$ and the constituent quark mass $M_l =$ 400 MeV.
-The remaining parameters are fitted to the pion physical mass $m_\pi =$ 140 MeV, kaon physical mass $m_K =$ 495 MeV, nucleon mass $M_N = M_{N0} =$ 940 MeV, and $\rho$-meson mass $m_\rho =$ 770 MeV together with the pion weak-decay constant $f_\pi =$ 93 MeV.
-The fitted results give ultraviolet cutoff $\Lambda_{\mathrm{UV}} =$ 645 MeV, pion coupling constant $G_\pi =$ 19.04 $\times $ $10^{-6}$ MeV$^{-2}$, axial-vector diquark coupling constant $G_a =$ 2.8 $\times$ $10^{-6}$ MeV$^{-2}$, scalar diquark coupling constant $G_s =$ 7.49 $\times$ $10^{-6}$ MeV$^{-2}$, and strange constituent quark mass $M_s =$ 611 MeV.
-The $\phi$ meson mass is $m_\phi =$ 1001 MeV, scalar diquark mass $M_s =$ 687 MeV, and axial diquark mass $M_a =$ 1027 MeV.
+In this work, the regularization parameters of the $\Lambda_{\mathrm{IR}}$ in the Schwinger proper-time regularization scheme are fixed to $\Lambda_{\mathrm{\rm{IR}}} =$ 240 MeV, which is set the same as the order of $\Lambda_{\mathrm{QCD}}$ and the constituent quark mass at zero baryon density is $M_0 =$ 400 MeV.
+The $G_\pi$ and $\Lambda_{\rm{UV}}$ parameters are determined to fit the pion physical mass $m_\pi =$ 140 MeV, and pion decay constant $f_\pi =$ 93 MeV.
+Kaon physical mass $m_K =$ 495 MeV and kaon decay constant are used to determine the strange quark masses and kaon-quark coupling.
+The coupling $G_s$ is determined to reproduce the nucleon mass $M_N = M_{N0} =$ 940 MeV, and we use $\rho$-meson mass $m_\rho =$ 770 MeV.

+The fitted results give ultraviolet cutoff $\Lambda_{\mathrm{UV}} =$ 645 MeV, pion coupling constant $G_\pi =$ 19.04 GeV$^{-2}$, axial-vector diquark coupling constant $G_a =$ 2.8 GeV$^{-2}$, scalar diquark coupling constant $G_s =$ 7.49 GeV$^{-2}$, and strange constituent quark mass $M_s =$ 611 MeV.
+The $\phi$ meson mass is $m_\phi =$ 1001 MeV, scalar diquark mass $M_{sa} =$ 687 MeV, and axial diquark mass $M_a =$ 1027 MeV.
 It is worth noting that the $G_s$ and $G_a$ are determined using the Faddeev equation to produce the vacuum nucleon mass $M_N$ and axial coupling constant of nucleon $g_A =$ 1.267, as used in Ref.~\cite{Tanimoto:2019tsl,Bentz:2001vc}.
-Symmetric nuclear matter parameters are determined by fitting the binding energy per nucleon $E_B/A = -$15.7 MeV at saturation baryon density $\rho_0 =$ 0.16 fm$^{-3}$, it gives $G_\omega =$ 6.03 $\times$ $10^{-6}$ MeV$^{-2}$.
+The coupling constant $G_\omega$ is determined by fitting the binding energy per nucleon $E_B/A = -$15.7 MeV at saturation baryon density $\rho_0 =$ 0.16 fm$^{-3}$, it gives $G_\omega =$ 6.03 GeV$^{-2}$.
 The current quark mass for the up quark is given by $m_u =$ 16 MeV and the current quark mass for the strange quark is obtained $m_s =$ 356 MeV, as used in Ref.~\cite{Hutauruk:2021kej,Hutauruk:2016sug,Tanimoto:2019tsl,Bentz:2001vc}.